alberttangjia/MAML_Single-Plate_Steel-Concrete_Composite_Slabs/README.md

 By placing datasets in the ../data directory and running the main script, the system automatically generates comprehensive reports in ../results.

-Due to GitHub's storage restrictions, the large-scale finite element validation files are hosted externally.
-Please [click here to download via Google Drive]([https://drive.google.com/drive/folders/18eGJMqk1HUsy521EnOQLn1ru3mPUXpT0?usp=sharing]), or contact the author via email.
+Due to GitHub's storage restrictions, the large-scale finite element validation files are hosted externally. lease click here to download them via Google Drive[https://drive.google.com/drive/folders/18eGJMqk1HUsy521EnOQLn1ru3mPUXpT0?usp=sharing], or request access by emailing the author.